dinhdiep/MONOD2/README.md

 # MONOD2
-MONOD2 is a toolkit for methylation haplotype analysis for bisulfite sequencing or (BS-seq) data using high-throughput sequencing.
+MONOD2 is a toolkit for methylation haplotype analysis of bisulfite sequencing data.
 The analysis can be divided into three parts.
-First sequence alignment files are analyzed to generate methylation haplotypes which includes haplotype strings and haplotype counts for CpG positions with coverage.
-Next, a collection of methylation haplotype files can be analyzed for identification of methylation haplotype blocks or for differential methylation haplotype load.
-Methylation haplotype blocks are regions with high linkage disequilibrium between pairs of CpGs and they were found to be enriched at transcription factor binding sites and enhancers.
-For differentially methylation haplotype load analysis we perform tumor load estimation and plasma tissue of origin prediction on the methylation haplotype load profile of cf-DNA.
+First sequence alignment files (bam files) are analyzed to generate methylation haplotypes, which include haplotype strings and haplotype counts.
+Next, a collection of methylation haplotype files are analyzed for identifying methylation haplotype blocks or for calculating differential methylation haplotype load.
+Methylation haplotype blocks are regions with high linkage disequilibrium between pairs of CpGs.
+For the analysis of differentially methylation haplotype load, we performed tumor load estimation and plasma tissue of origin prediction on the methylation haplotype load profile of plasma DNA.

 MONOD2 is comprised of executable `bash`, `perl`, and `R` programs.
 No installation is necessary except for the required dependencies listed below.